arielmadr/MiCM_ChIP_seq/README.md

 * [Bedtools](https://bedtools.readthedocs.io/en/latest/)
 * [Deeptools](https://deeptools.readthedocs.io/en/develop/)

 > To install the software, look at the instructions for your operating system.
-Open your terminal and copy and paste the following commands inside the text boxes
+Open your terminal and copy and paste the following commands inside the text boxes.

 ### Linux distribution and Windows with WSL
 Most of the software we need is availble through the package manager.